- As low as $326/Night

 - 1 trash bag per trash can

-A departure clean is included in your stay.
+A departure clean is supplied in your stay.

 There are laundry facilities on-site in each building.

-* All guests staying at the Myrtle Beach Resort will have access to every conveniences (when open).
+* All guests staying will have access to every luxury (when open).

-* The lazy river (located behind the A Building) and oceanfront pool (located in front of the A Building) shall open at the end of March.
+* The lazy river (located behind the A Building opens 4/1) and oceanfront pool (located in front of the A Building will be open year-round)

 * The indoor pool and hot tub located in the B Building are open year-round.